cluebbers/Reproducibility-METEOR-NLP/README.md

 pattern = r"((?: -[a-z123](?: [a-z0-9.]{1,4})?){2,})"
 ```

+The parameters are copied to a string in `paper_meteor_params`.
-- Only 9 papers with parameters are found.
-And those parameters are not related to METEOR.
+Only 9 papers with parameters are found.
+Those parameters are not related to METEOR.
 This suggests METEOR is mostly run with the default configuration.
+If no one messes with the tuned parameters, this ought to be a good thing.
 The METEOR documentation states:

 >"For the majority of scoring scenarios, only the -l and -norm options should be used.
 These are the ideal settings for which language-specific parameters are tuned."
-If no one messes with the tuned parameters, this ought to be a good thing.

 ### Which evaluation decisions are referenced?